 Note: If you don’t want to re-cache your entire mailbox, you can use MFCMAPI as well to get rid of the additional “This computer only” Calendar, Contacts, Tasks, etc… folders.
 For detailed instructions see: Hide, move or delete an Outlook folder via MFCMAPI.

-The new Outlook 2013 method of containing non-mail folders within the IMAP ost-file of course has its benefits as well.
+The new method in Outlook 2013 and Outlook 2016, to contain non-mail folders within the IMAP ost-file, of course has its benefits as well.
 Especially when you use Outlook with a single (IMAP) account, this configuration is a welcome change as all your Outlook data is contained in a single folder list.

 However, from a technical and backup perspective, this isn’t a change which should be taken lightly at all.
 Let me explain: